I am the border

 In addition to the Global Seed Vault, another unique structure exists here.
-Housed in an abandoned mine, the Gruve 3, is the Arctic World Archive.
+Housed in an abandoned mine, the Gruve 3, there is the Arctic World Archive.

 Both towns have still-active coal mines.

 There are also other small settlements, such as Pyramiden, an ex-coal mining town (like all others on the archipelago).
-Now a ghost town, it was founded in 1910 by Swedish miners, sold to the mining company Russkij Frumant and then to Arktikugol in 1930, who still owns it today even though Pyramiden sits on Norwegian land.
+Now a ghost town, it was founded in 1910 by Swedish miners, sold to the mining company Russkij Frumant and then to Arktikugol in 1930, who still own it today even though Pyramiden sits on Norwegian land.